 Professional nursing practice at all levels is grounded in the ethical translation of current evidence into practice.
 Fundamentally, nurses need a questioning/inquiring attitude toward their practice and the care environment.
 This course prepares the graduate student to examine policies and seek evidence for every aspect of practice, thereby translating current evidence and identifying gaps where evidence is lacking.
 Master's prepared nurses apply research outcomes within the practice setting, resolve practice problems (individually or as a member of the health care team), and disseminate results both within the setting and in wider venues in order to advance clinical practice.
-Master's-prepared nurses lead the health care team in the implementation of evidence-based practice.
-This course will assist the student to develop the skills necessary to bring evidence-based practice to both individual patients for whom they directly care and to those patients for whom they are indirectly responsible.
+Master's-prepared nurses lead the health care team in the implementation of evidence-based practice to both individual patients for whom they directly care and to those patients for whom they are indirectly responsible.
 These skills include knowledge acquisition and dissemination, working in groups, and change management.
 Prerequisite: graduate standing, 499 statistics, or consent of instructor.